carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 ::: objectives

-* Describe "reproducibility" and "reuse" as they relate to research computing
+* Describe the terms "reproducibility" and "reuse" as they relate to research computing
 * Describe what is needed for a computational environment to be reproducible.

 :::